gitHubTechnetronic/BrainWare/TechExercise.md

 ### Exercise 5:

 If you were to start a website project today using .net.
 What are the tools/technologies you would use (e.g. front-end UI, data access, etc...).
 Please also describe why you've selected each and what you would use each for.

+This all depends on the type of website project, industry and users.

+VS and/or VSCode, .net 6, Blazor PWA, Blazor MVC and API, Git

+Azure functions, Azure Monitor

+SQL Server, Azure SQL, Azure Blob Storage

+I have worked on projects where my designs have been valuable so without a consulting fee this is as far as I can go with free details.